ekarademir/invaders/README.md

 # invaders
-Space Invaders Clone in JS
+Space Invaders Clone in JS as an Electron Application